OfficeDev/office-scripts-docs/docs/resources/samples/copy-tables-combine.md

 }
 ```

-## Office Script sample code:  Copy tables from select worksheets into a new table
+## Office Scripts sample code: Copy tables from select worksheets into a new table

 Download the sample file <a href="tables-select-copy.xlsx">tables-select-copy.xlsx</a> and use it with the following script to try it out yourself!